The key to increased performance and injury avoidance

 Foam Roller Work

 These really follow on from massage but due to their being such a useful, they deserve a separate mention.
 Rollers (about 1m long, 10-15cm in diameter and quite solid) are great from myofacial release type techniques, and not only are they cheap and easy to use, but they are brutally effective at reliving stiffness and improving the quality of the muscle tissue.
 They are one of the best ways to go about avoiding injury and probably best money you will ever spend on you training.
+We also have another article where we explore foam rollers and other recovery tools a little further.

 Epsom Salts Baths